-Sawn lumber, glued lumber, structural glued laminated timber, prefabricated wood I-joists, structural composite lumber, prefabricated wood trusses, and panel and siding products, shall conform to the applicable standards or grading rules, including marking requirements specified in 1.4.1.1 through 1.4.1.10
+Sawn lumber, glued lumber, structural glued laminated timber, prefabricated wood I-joists, structural composite lumber, prefabricated wood trusses, and panel and siding products, shall conform to the applicable standards or grading rules, including marking requirements specified in 1.4.1.1 through 1.4.1.10.
+Secondary bondlines for structural wood products glued to make larger cross sections shall be made using adhesives that have the heat resistance and durability that meets the minimum requirements for the material being glued or, alternatively, ANSI 405 Standard for Adhesives for Use in Structural Glued Laminated Timber.

-- 1.4.1.1 Sawn Lumber: Sawn lumber used for load-bearing purposes shall meet the provisions of U.S. Department of Commerce Voluntary Product Standard 20 (PS20) American Softwood Lumber Standard.
-Each piece shall be identified by the grademark of a lumber grading or inspection agency accredited by the American Lumber Standards Committee (ALSC).
-The grademark shall include an easily distinguishable mark or insignia of the accredited agency in accordance with the requirements of PS20. - 1.4.1.2 Glued Lumber.
-Glued lumber used for load-bearing purposes shall meet the provisions of PS20.
+1.4.1.1 Sawn Lumber: Sawn lumber used for load-bearing purposes shall meet the provisions of U.S. Department of Commerce Voluntary Product Standard 20 (PS 20) American Softwood Lumber Standard.
+Each piece shall be identified by the grademark of a lumber grading or inspection agency accredited by the American Lumber Standards Committee (ASLC).
+The grademark shall include an easily distinguishable mark or insignia of the accredited agency in accordance with the requirements of PS 20.

+1.4.1.2 Glued Lumber.
+Glued lumber used for load-bearing purposes shall meet the provisions of PS 20.
 Each piece shall be identified by the grademark of a lumber grading or inspection agency accredited by ALSC.
-The grademark shall include an easily distinguishable mark or insignia of the agency in accordance with the requirements of PS20 and the ALSC Glued Lumber Policy.
-The grademark shall include an indication that glued joint integrity is subject to quality control by the accredited agency. - 1.4.1.2.1 End-jointed (finger-jointed) lumber used in fire-resistance-rated assemblies shall be manufactured with heat-resistant adhesives (HRA) meeting the requirements of the American Lumber Standard Committee Glued Lumber Policy or with adhesives complying with ANSI 405 Standard for Adhesives for Use in Structural Glued Laminated Timber.
-The grademark shall include the designation "Heat-Resistant Adhesive" or "HRA" or "Adhesives Meet ANSI 405". - 1.4.1.2.2 Face-glued and Edge-glued lumber used in fire-resistance-rated assemblies shall be manufactured with adhesives complying with ANSI 405 Standard for Adhesives for Use in Structural Glued Laminated Timber.
-The grademark shall include the designation "Adhesives Meet ANSI 405." - 1.4.1.3 Structural Glued Laminated Timber: Structural glued laminated timber shall meet the provisions of ANSI A190.1 Structural Glued Laminated Timber.
-Each piece shall be identified with the trademark of an accredited inspection agency in accordance with the requirements of ANSI A190.1. - 1.4.1.4 Prefabricated Wood I-Joists: Prefabricated wood I-joists shall meet the provisions of ASTM D5055 Standard Specification for Establishing and Monitoring Structural Capacities of Prefabricated Wood I-Joists.
-Each piece shall be identified with the trademark of an accredited inspection agency in accordance with the requirements in ASTM D5055. - 1.4.1.5 Structural Composite Lumber: Structural composite lumber used in applications covered by this standard shall meet the provisions of ASTM D5456 Standard Specification for
+The grademark shall include an easily distinguishable mark or insignia of the agency in accordance with the requirements of PS 20 and the ALSC Glued Lumber Policy.
+The grademark shall include an indication that glued joint integrity is subject to quality control by the accredited agency.

+1.4.1.2.1 End-jointed (finger-jointed) lumber used in fire-resistance-rated assemblies shall be manufactured with heat-resistant adhesives (HRA) meeting the requirements of the American Lumber Standard Committee Glued Lumber Policy or with adhesives complying with ANSI 405 Standard for Adhesives for Use in Structural Glued Laminated Timber.
+The grademark shall include the designation "Heat-Resistant Adhesive" or "HRA" or "Adhesives Meet ANSI 405".

+1.4.1.2.2 Face-glued and Edge-glued lumber used in fire-resistance-rated assemblies shall be manufactured with adhesives complying with ANSI 405 Standard for Adhesives for Use in Structural Glued Laminated Timber.
+The grademark shall include the designation "Adhesives Meet ANSI 405."

+1.4.1.3 Structural Glued Laminated Timber: Structural glued laminated timber shall meet the provisions of ANSI A190.1 Structural Glued Laminated Timber.
+Each piece shall be identified with the trademark of an accredited inspection agency in accordance with the requirements of ANSI A190.1.

+1.4.1.4 Prefabricated Wood I-Joists: Prefabricated wood I-joists shall meet the provisions of ASTM D5055 Standard Specification for Establishing and Monitoring Structural Capacities of Prefabricated Wood I-Joists.
+Each piece shall be identified with the trademark of an accredited inspection agency in accordance with the requirements in ASTM D5055.

-Evaluation of Structural Composite Lumber Products.
+1.4.1.5 Structural Composite Lumber: Structural composite lumber used in applications covered by this standard shall meet the provisions of ASTM D5456 Standard Specification for Evaluation of Structural Composite Lumber Products.
 Each piece shall be identified with the trademark of an accredited inspection agency in accordance with the requirements in ASTM D5456.